 Below is some of the recent work I have done in Congress to provide meaningful tax relief and improve U.S. competitiveness through the tax code:

 • Reduced the Tax Burden for Hardworking American Families.
-I supported H.R.
-8, which permanently extended the Bush tax cuts for 99% of Americans – preventing a tax hike on the overwhelming majority of New Yorkers.
+I supported legislation that permanently extended the Bush tax cuts for 99% of Americans – preventing a tax hike on the overwhelming majority of New Yorkers.
 This bill included a permanent extension of: the 10% income bracket for low-income filers, the capital gains and dividends tax rates, the child tax credit and the adoption tax credit, among others.
 It also provided a permanent patch on the Alternative Minimum Tax (AMT) to stop bracket-creep so that middle-income families aren’t unfairly taxed, and codifies a set estate tax exemption and tax rate.